hno/led-cube/README.md

 * Different pinout
 * The LEDs are connected the opposite way

-This code uses a graphical approach to which LEDs should be lit, interleaving between layers.
+This code uses a graphical approach to which LEDs should be lit, rapidly interleaving between layers using a timer interrupt.
+The timer interrupt handles all the GPIO for lighting the cube, allowing the main code to focus entirely on what to draw graphically.

+Implements a number of effects:
+- Text
+- Scrolling text
+- A cross
+- A box
+- Shrinking box
+- Propeller Y
+- Propeller X
+- Propeller Z
+- random flood
+- random xor
+- random decay
+- random flashes

+And supporting graphics primitives

+- line
+- box
+- char (2d bitmap)

 The timing of the interleaving and graphical effects are implemented using protothreads